SioKCronin/swarmopt/README.md

 # SwarmOpt

 SwarmOpt is a library of swarm intelligence optimization algorithms.
-I'm currently benchmarking variations, with a particular focus on hybrid topologies and velocity clamp variations.
+I'm currently benchmarking PSO variations, with a particular focus on hybrid topologies and velocity clamp variations.
 The baseline frontrunner is a simple Global Best, but I expect it won't stay out in front for long.